mrisc32/mc1/README.md

 ### I/O

-Primitive I/O, such as reading buttons and switches and writing to leds and seven-segment displays, is provided as memory mapped I/O (see [MMIO](docs/mmio.md)), directly accessible for the CPU.
+Primitive I/O, such as reading buttons and switches and writing to leds and seven-segment displays, is provided as memory mapped I/O (see the [MC1 memory map](docs/memory_map.md)), directly accessible for the CPU.

 ## Operating system